 Director of Neonatology

 Dr. Ward Rice serves as Director of Neonatology for St. Elizabeth Healthcare.
-He is a graduate of the University of Chicago medical school and completed my pediatric residency at Duke University.
-My neonatal fellowship training was at the University of Cincinnati and Cincinnati Childrens' Hospital Medical Center.
+He is a graduate of the University of Chicago, Medical School.
+He completed his pediatric residency at Duke University and his neonatal fellowship training at the University of Cincinnati and Cincinnati Childrens' Hospital Medical Center.

-I have been actively involved with St. Elizabeth’s residency program for many years.
-I enjoy teaching and I’m able to spend a lot of one-on-one time with residents, covering newborn care some of his favorite aspects of his position.
+Dr. Ward has been actively involved with St. Elizabeth Family Medicine Residency for many years.
+He considers teaching and being able to spend a lot of one-on-one time with residents, covering newborn care some of his favorite aspects of his position.

-I work with three other Neonatologists from Cincinnati Childrens' Hospital Medical Center to manage St. Elizabeth’s special care nursery for premature and ill-term infants.
+Dr. Ward works with three other Neonatologists from Cincinnati Childrens' Hospital Medical Center to manage St. Elizabeth’s Level III Neonatal Intensive Care Unit.
 Here – with the full support of St. Elizabeth’s neonatal staff - residents care for babies who range in size from 1000- 5000 grams.
 Residents also manage care for normal-term infants on the OB unit.

 Residency Program Coordinator

 John S. serves as Residency Program Business Director for St. Elizabeth Family Medicine Residency.
-He grew up in Washington, Pennsylvania - a small town about 25 miles southwest of Pittsburgh.
-I earned my undergraduate degree from the University of Pittsburgh and a graduate degree from the University of Louisville.
-Between these two degrees, I also attended the Center for Theological Studies in southern California.
+He grew up in Washington, Pennsylvania - a small town about 25 miles southwest of Pittsburgh, and earned his undergraduate degree from the University of Pittsburgh and his graduate degree from the University of Louisville.

-I joined the residency program in 1998, after working for 18 years in medical management in Greater Cincinnati.
-I spent 16 years as a primary care medical group practice administrator in charge of 12 offices in rural southwestern Ohio.
-I also spent two years working on the health insurance side with a newly formed medical management company.
+Prior to joining the residency program, John worked for several years in medical group management in Greater Cincinnati serving as a primary care medical group practice administrator and working on the health insurance side with a medical management company.

-I am a member of the American College of Medical Practice Executives, where I have achieved fellow status.
-I also participate in local, state and national Medical Group Management Associations.
+John is a member of the American College of Medical Practice Executives, where he has achieved fellow status.
+He also participates in local and national Medical Group Management Associations.